 "Anthem" is also the title of Ayn Rand's second novel, and for pure storytelling, we think it's her best book.
 Set in a dystopian future when the concept of individuality has been completely stamped out, it tells the story of a man who discovers this suppressed truth: all humans are and ought to be free to think and act for themselves.
 Written in 1937, "Anthem" was a precursor to such great warning voices as George Orwell's "1984" (1948), Ray Bradbury's "Fahrenheit 451" (1953), and Lois Lowry's "The Giver" (1992).

-Filmmakers receive two tickets to FreedomFest and our gala Saturday night banquet and dance-- a package worth $1,200.
-Trophies are awarded for Best Overall, Excellence in Filmmaking, and Best Libertarian Ideals in four categories: Narrative Feature, Documentary Feature, Short Narrative, and Short Documentary.
-We also award a Grand Prize worth $2,500 and a prize for Best Original Score worth $500.
+Filmmakers receive two tickets to FreedomFest, two tickets to our Filmmakers Reception and Master Class, and two tickets to our gala Saturday night banquet and dance-- a package worth more than $1,500.
+Trophies are awarded for Best Overall in each of the following categories: Narrative Feature, Documentary Feature, Short Narrative, Short Documentary, Comedy, International, Screenwriting.

 Films must present a libertarian theme.
-Libertarian films tend to tell stories about choice, opportunity, and overcoming obstacles.
+Libertarian films tend to tell stories about choice, accountability, and individual worth.
 They demonstrate the power of persuasion over the force of authority.
 Libertarian films often point out the unintended consequences of government intervention and the very real hardships that government regulations cause.
 But they are just as likely to present a protagonist’s personal struggle for self-expression and self-reliance.
 They show us how to make the world a better place simply by making our own lives better.

 Terms and Conditions: